Tejgudigar/NewsView-Category-Wise-Live-News-App/README.md

 Practiced routing and pagination in a real-world scenario.

 Improved understanding of responsive design and UI/UX best practices.

-📺 Tutorial Reference
-Based on the project demonstrated by CodeWithHarry – React News App Tutorial.
-Extended with custom logic, loading states, and API configuration.

 📄 License
 This project is for learning and educational purposes.
 You are free to use, modify, and share it.